 A psychiatric non-drug treatment provider was experiencing a higher-than-normal attrition rate for its advanced therapy system solution.

 Like most healthcare practices and organizations, they were curious if the COVID-19 pandemic was impacting patient attrition rates.

-This is the question our client hoped to answer by conducting a physicians survey with our healthcare market research company.
+This is the question our client hoped to answer by conducting a physician survey with our healthcare market research company.

-The first step to conducting a physicians survey is determining the objectives of the market research.
-Our team likes to identify the objectives in a project kick-off meeting.
+The first step to conducting a physician survey is determining the objectives of the market research.
+Our market research team likes to identify the objectives in a project kick-off meeting.